 SDC has a video showing exactly how to take a proper impression of your mold.
 But of course, there's always room for user error.

-However, mold impressions are the only option.
+However, mold impressions aren't the only option.
 There are designated "SmileShops" in some cities that let a technician photograph and digitally 3D scan your mouth.
 These scans and images can be used instead of the mold assessment.

 If you can get to a SmileShop, this definitely seems to be the way to go, as these scans can be more reliable than DIY mold impressions.